What is the process to obtain a divorce in Jamaica?

 Child Support

 When parents split up, it is common for the financial burden of the children’s day-to-day expenses to fall to the parent with whom the children live most of the time.
+Speak with a lawyer today by contacting our firm.

 Property Division